-The procedure in itself lasts 15 minutes.
-It is practically painless and requires no convalescence.
-You, therefore, resume your normal activities immediately after.
-The cosmetic surgeon will inject small quantities of Botox® Cosmetic into the muscle.
-Its beneficial effect-although is often perceptible only 72 hours after the treatment -will reach its peak 10 days later.
+The procedure itself takes 15 minutes.
+It is practically painless and does not require any convalescence.
+You can resume your normal activities immediately after.
+The cosmetic surgeon will inject small amounts of neuromodulator into the muscle.
+Its beneficial effect, although often noticeable 72 hours after the treatment, will reach its peak 10 days later.

 What about side effects?

 The risks are the same as those associated with any type of injection, i.e. slight sensitivity at the point of injection, swelling, ecchymosis (bruise).
-In rare occasions, a flu feeling or headache can also develop.
-In other exceptional cases, effects in adjacent muscles can cause falling of the eyelid or double vision.
-These last side effects do not last long.
-Compensatory treatment would then be suggested.
+On rare occasions, a flu feeling or headache may also occur.
+In other exceptional cases, damage to adjacent muscles can result in drooping eyelids or double vision.
+These latter side effects are of short duration, and compensatory treatments would then be suggested.

 Will my face be less expressive?

-Normal expression of the face will not be affected since only certain small hyperactive muscles will be weakened.
-Several muscles interact in giving movement to a region and they will not all be treated.
-The objective is therefore to diminish localized excessive movements.
+Normal facial expression will not be affected, as neuromodulators only weaken some small hyperactive muscles.
+Many muscles interact to give movement to a region and not all will be treated.
+The purpose is therefore to reduce localized excessive movements.